 - Anne Marie Mika, Deputy DSL on 020 8937 3331

 Please see advice for parents and carers about the main risks children may be vulnerable to and information about available help and support.

 In addition, a new version of ‘Sexual Violence and Sexual Harassment’ has also been published, ready to come into force in September 2021.

 Child Protection and Safeguarding Statement

 The management committee and all staff of Ashley College fully recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
 We recognise that all staff, teaching and non-teaching, including volunteers, have a full and active part to play in protecting our pupils from harm.
 All staff and management committee members endeavour to provide a safe, caring, positive and welcoming environment, which promotes the social, physical, mental, emotional and moral development of the individual student and where children are respected and valued.
 We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective and prompt support, protection and justice.
 Staff receive ongoing regular safeguarding training throughout the year, delivered by the DSL, Safer Schools Officer, online learning platform and outside professionals, including CAMHS, where appropriate.
-Staff annually cover topics on Child Protection, FGM, Prevent, Esafety, Peer on Peer Abuse plus a review of all school procedures for identifying and reporting concerns.
+Staff annually cover topics on Child Protection, FGM, Prevent, Esafety, Child on Child Abuse plus a review of all school procedures for identifying and reporting concerns.

 Our core safeguarding principles are:

 - All staff believe that our school should provide a caring, positive safe and stimulating environment that promotes the social, physical, mental, emotional and moral development of the individual child.